• Covid-19 and Mental Health

 Description

 This study examines the short- and longer-term effects of Covid-19 on people’s mental health, physical health and social trust in others.
-This study involves three online surveys administered in April 2020, 6 months, and 12 months from then, 6 months, and 12 months to participants 18+ years and resident of any country.
-The survey is available in 7 languages.
+This study involves three online surveys administered in April 2020, and then 6 months and 12 months from then to participants 18+ years and resident of any country.
+The survey is available in seven languages and he survey launched online on 17 April 2020.

 Research Team